-Note: If your school or community is struggling to provide internet access and devices to all students and you are interested in receiving assistance, consider contacting the non-profit organization EveryoneOn.
-EveryoneOn has a mission to connect under-resourced communities with affordable internet services.
+Note: If your school or community is struggling to provide internet access and devices to all students and you are interested in receiving assistance, consider contacting the non-profit organization EveryoneOn, whose mission is to connect u0nder-resourced communities with affordable internet services.
 In light of the COVID-19 health crisis, EveryoneOn has created a tool kit for schools and districts.